finom/vovk/docs/docs/controller.md

 }
 ```

 At the example aboce `data` is casted as `any` and `userRole` is casted as `string | null`.
-To fix the types Vovk.ts provides a new type `VovkRequest<BODY?, QUERY?>` that is extended from `NextRequest` where the first generic argument represents the type of value returned from `req.json` but also allows to define values returned from `req.nextUrl.searchParams.get`. `VovkRequest` also plays an important role in type inference in generting client library, exported from **@vovkts/client**.
+To fix the types Vovk.ts provides a new type `VovkRequest<BODY?, QUERY?>` that is extended from `NextRequest` where the first generic argument represents the type of value returned from `req.json` but also allows to define values returned from `req.nextUrl.searchParams.get`. `VovkRequest` also plays an important role in type inference in generting client library, exported from **vovk-client**.

 As its mentioned before, `req` object is an original `NextRequest` object that provided by Next.js as is without changing it, but third-party libraries (like **vovk-zod**) as well as your custom code can modify this object when required (for example to add `currentUser` property defined by your auth guard).